jlt717/meet/README.md

 Given the user is unhappy with the amount of events being shown at a time, when they adjust the number of events shown then the list length will either increase or decrease based on user preference.

 ## Feature 4: Use the app while offline
-### User Story: As a user, I would like to be able to access this app without internet access so that I can still have access to events I've prebiously viewed.
+### User Story: As a user, I would like to be able to access this app without internet access so that I can still have access to events I've previously viewed.
 ### Scenario 1: Show cached data when there’s no internet connection
 Given there is no internet connection, when the user tries to access details of a previously viewed event in their area then cached data will appear.
 ### Scenario 2: Show error when user changes the settings (city, time range)